‘Star Trek: The Next Generation’ 30th Anniversary Beer Hits Comic-Con

 Star Trek Symbiosis Hoppy Wheat Ale is described as a generously hopped “limited-edition, smooth, easy-drinking ale with prominent wheat maltiness and distinct flavors and aromas of Warrior, Centennial, and Amarillo hops.”
 As for the name, the team at Shmaltz once again proves their worthiness for making these brews with an backstory that probably goes over most people’s heads.
 The brewery explains that the beer pays homage to an episode named “Symbiosis.”
 “In this episode, two different races from the same galaxy have seemingly found a way to peacefully coexist and work together for the betterment of all,” the brewer writes.
 “However, we eventually learn that their relationship is based on the false promise of felicium, which is sold by the Brekkians to the Ornarans.
 This forces Captain Picard to make an excruciating choice: uphold the Prime Directive, or save an entire civilization from exploitation.
 In this 30th Anniversary Ale, the Shmaltz crew has upheld its Prime Directive to boldly unite hops, malts, yeast, and water in the pursuit of craft beer excellence.”
 What that explanation doesn't get into is that felicium, it turns out, is a powerful narcotic that the Ornarans are unwittingly addicted to, thinking instead that it's curing an ages-old plague.
 In that case, it's probably best Shmaltz went with a less direct inspiration and didn't spike its beer with some kind of space drug.

-Shmaltz says that the new brew will debut at Comic-Con with “several tasting opportunities” popping up during the event which runs from July 20 to July 23.
-Though no specific venues are listed, maybe just keep your eyes peeled for a bunch of drunks with Vulcan ears arguing over to what extent the J.J.
+Shmaltz says that the new brew will debut at Comic-Con with “several tasting opportunities” popping up during the event which runs from July 20 to July 23, and it will be available at the Gaslamp Tavern (868 Fifth Avenue) the entire weekend.
+If you can't find it, maybe just keep your eyes peeled for a bunch of drunks with Vulcan ears arguing over to what extent the J.J.
 Abrams’ reboot should truly be considered canon.